skyvers/skyve-dev-guide/_pages/appendix.md

 See more at [Changing the project URL context](#changing-the-project-url-context)

-#### Problems logging in for the first time
+#### Problems signing in for the first time

-Skyve inserts a bootstrap user for your very first log in, however this is disabled if you're running your app in a _Production_ environment.
+As a way to get started with a new environment, Skyve provides a bootstrap capability that inserts a user credential into your database for your first sign in (normally into an empty database).

+If the bootstrap option is used, the user record will be inserted into your database so that you can sign in, however this will only occur if the username does NOT already exist, and if the environment identifier indicates that the environment is NOT a _Production_ environment.

+You can change the bootstrap settings in the project `.json` file, however, once the username exists in the database, changing the bootstrap user or password will have no effect unless a different username is used or the user record is removed.

+To ensure the bootstrap user is inserted for your first sign in:

 * Check the _environment identifier_ setting in the project `.json` file, and check that it is not `null`.